KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/18-waters-sea.md

 * **Focus:** The Khaonic Reset.

-* **Mechanism:** The Waters dissolve corrupted structure, returning it to Latent Potential.
+* **Mechanism:** The Waters dissolve corrupted relative structure through Dispersive motion, returning it to Latent Potential for a new Centropic phase.

 * **Purpose:** To cleanse systemic Entropy, enabling a new Centropic phase.